wistia/wistia-open-docs/_posts/2012-07-03-domain-restrictions.md

 description: Lock videos down to be viewable in domains you specify using Domain Restrictions.
 category: Embedding
 footer: 'for_intermediates'
+post_intro: "<p>Video embed domain restrictions allows you to prevent a malicious viewer from stealing your embed code off your page.
+When domain restriction is set up, the videos in your account will only display on the domains you specify.</p>"
 ---

-Video embed domain restrictions allows you to prevent a malicious viewer from stealing your embed code off your page.
-When domain restriction is set up, the videos in your account will only display on the domains you specify.

 {{ 'Domain Restrictions will not work with SSL embeds.' | note }}